Segmentation

 This can influence positioning, messaging, creative direction, brand tone, offer design, and content strategy.

-For example, two travelers may both be interested in a luxury hotel.
-One may value cultural immersion.
-Another may value privacy and exclusivity.
-Another may care most about family convenience.
-Treating them as one “luxury audience” can flatten the strategy.
+For example, two buyers may both be interested in the same product category.
+One may value durability.
+Another may value convenience.
+Another may care most about long-term service support.
+Treating them as one audience can flatten the strategy.

 Technographic Segmentation